pslucas0212/AWS-Technology/README.md

     - Compute Time
     - Request Count
     - 1 million always free lambda calls
+- Study for the Exam
+  - Your responsibility
+    - You are only responsible for your application code.
+AWS manages servers, coding environment, and language support.
+  - Always free
+    - Even after the free-usage tier expires, you'll have access to 1 million free Lambda calls each month.

 - Fargate - Fargate is a **serverless compute engine** for containers
   - Manage containers like docker
   - Scale automatically